 For Example: Somites or the nervous system does not replicate the unitary structure of the thorax.

 In this, in the body of an animal, there is the repetition of tissues and organs in a regular interval.
 The body is thus divided into identical segments in a linear series.
 These segments are called metameres.
 It is most commonly found in Annelida.
-It is an internal and mesodermal.
+It is internal and mesodermal.
 The main segmental divisions are body musculature and coelom.

 There is an internal segmentation of excretory organs, nerves, and blood vessels.
 The external segmentation is visible in some metameric animals, but in most animals like Chordata, external segmentation cannot be seen.
-In the embryo stage, the internal segmentation is remarkably visible.
+In the embryo stage, internal segmentation is remarkably visible.
 It is thought that metameric segmentation comes as an adaptation for effective locomotion.